There are some questions in the interview, which you know very well, but are not sure how to frame it properly.

 When you are asked about yourself, then it is definitely something that you know very well, but if you talk too much about your capabilities, then it might seem like you are bragging about it and if you don’t talk about it much, then the interviewer will assume that you do not possess any such quality.

-There is a very thin line to walk on when you are answering this question i.e “tell us something that is not on your resume“.
+There is a very thin line difference between answering “Tell me about yourself ” and “tell us something that is not on your resume“.

-You have to display your skills in a way which will emphasize more on your talent rather than boasting about something.
+When answering the later one, you have to display your skills in a way that will emphasize more on your talent rather than boasting about something.
 You have to practice your answer well because we all know that this question is sure to arrive at one point of the interview.

 Either you will have to face two to three interviews to master the art of projecting your skills in the right manner or you can practice it in front of the mirror.